-- a an action that started in the past and is still continuing now. - b how a recent continuous activity has caused the present situation. - 5> PRACTISE In your notebook, complete the sentences with the correct form of the verbs in brackets.
-Use the present perfect continuous. - 1 I (do) my homework for 3 hours and I've got a headache.
-I'll finish it this evening. - 2 James (not work) very much recently and his marks are getting worse. - 3 I'm sorry I'm late. (you / wait) here for a long time? - 4 My colleagues (use) old computers for a long time. - 5 Tina (not get on) very well with her boss recently.
-I think she'll resign soon. - 6 Where (you / cycle)?
-Your wheels are all dirty! - 7 We (travel) all day and we're tired and hungry! - 8 How long (they / talk) on the phone?
+- a an action that started in the past and is still continuing now.
+I've been sitting here for half an hour.
+He's been working in his dad's shop all week. - b how a recent continuous activity has caused the present situation.
+I've been playing computer games all day. (= That's why I look tired.) - 5) PRACTISE In your notebook, complete the sentences with the correct form of the verbs in brackets.
+Use the present perfect continuous. - 1 I've been doing (do) my homework for 3 hours and I've got a headache.
+I'll finish it this evening. - 2 James hasn't been working (not work) very much recently and his marks are getting worse. - 3 I'm sorry I'm late.
+Have you been waiting (you / wait) here for a long time? - 4 My colleagues have been using (use) old computers for a long time. - 5 Tina hasn't been getting on (not get on) very well with her boss recently.
+I think she'll resign soon. - 6 Where have you been cycling (you / cycle)?
+Your wheels are all dirty! - 7 We've been travelling (travel) all day and we're tired and hungry! - 8 How long have they been talking (they / talk) on the phone?
 It's 9.30 now!